 Buyer beware – understand default policy before using

 AWS provides many default IAM effective policies.
 However, it’s essential to review each default policy before implementing them.
 In many cases, they will be over allowed for the intended purpose, and they will completely lack resource restrictions of conditional access, which control IP ranges, 2nd-factor authentication, and region restrictions.

 Similar IAM complexity introduced by Azure & GCP

 Azure and GCP also have sophisticated IAM configuration frameworks that introduce similar challenges.

 Public cloud IAM security models are a 2-edged sword.
 One edge provides excellent promise with the ability to architect strong IAM based security into applications that significantly improve data protection.
 Unfortunately, the other side can introduce attack vectors if not correctly architected and configured.
 In this article, we highlight just a handful of cloud IAM concepts that can expose data to a breach when misused.

-Contact us today at Sonrai Security and schedule a free cloud security assessment to find out ways to manage better and understand cloud IAM policies and some of the associated risks that you may have missed.
-You can also download one of our many eBooks that provides more detailed information regarding cloud security
+Contact us today at Sonrai Security and download one of our many eBooks that provides more detailed information regarding cloud security

 Editor’s note: This blog was originally published on August 29, 2019 by Brian Melham and has been updated for completeness.